GovReady/govready-q/README.md

 You can copy the `secret-key` from what you see --- it was generated to be unique.

+To update, run:

+	sudo -iu site /home/site/q/deployment/update.sh
+	   (as root, or...)

+	~/q/deployment/update.sh
+	   (...as the 'site' user, or...)

+	killall -HUP uwsgi_python3
+	   (...to just restart the Python process (works as root & site user))

 # Credits / License

 Emoji icons by http://emojione.com/developers/.